 If you have a few panes of glass that you need to dispose of, you may be wondering where to put them?
 After all, glass bottles and jars are endlessly recyclable, but what about window glass?

-Well, today, we’re looking at how to dispose of window glass, including double glazing.
-We will also look at ways to reuse the glass and at the properties of modern 100% recycled vacuum FINEO double glazing.
+Today, we’re looking at how to dispose of window glass, including double glazing.
+We will also look at ways to reuse the glass and the properties of modern 100% recycled vacuum FINEO double glazing.

 Old heritage glass panes can be reused as they are unique and were made by craftsmen hundreds of years ago.
 Window restoration companies can reuse old glass when replacing cracked glass panes during restoration.
 We always have some old glass panes in our storage as the best glass replacement is the one that will match the original glass that is being replaced.

-So if you have replaced some of the old timber windows in your home instead of renovating them, it is a good idea to go the extra mile and try to recycle them as much as you can, at least, some parts of the window like the glass.
+So if you have replaced some of the old timber windows in your home instead of renovating them, it is a good idea to go the extra mile and try to recycle them as much as possible, at least some parts of the window like the glass.

-Surprisingly, you can even sell your heritage glass panes on marketplaces such as eBay or Gumtree.
+Surprisingly, you can sell your heritage glass panes on marketplaces like eBay or Gumtree.

-Here are few screenshots from eBay auction where old glass and old timber window parts are being auctioned:
+Here are a few screenshots from an eBay auction where old glass and old timber window parts are being auctioned: